1. What do I need to bring to each swimming lesson?

 - Goggles are not required during lessons.
 For safety reasons children need to learn to orientate themselves underwater without the assistance of goggles.
 You will be informed by your instructor when goggles are required.

 - Swimming lessons run in conjunction with the NSW public school term (approximately 10 weeks per term).

-- Swimming lesson fees are paid by either monthly direct debit or as an advance payment in full for the term.
+- Swimming lesson fees are paid by monthly direct debit.

 - All payments to the Centre for swimming lessons are non-refundable.

 - Please refer to our Terms and Conditions for more information.

 To be entitled to a make-up lesson, notice must be given 2 hours prior to the student's normal lesson.
 (Phone the centre to speak with Reception or leave a voice message on the answering machine OR send an text message to our mobile 0437 286 784):